Launch Your First Supplement in the US & EU: A Product Guide

 Then the real questions arrive:

-For first-time brand builders in the US and EU, the smartest launch is usually not the biggest one.
+For first-time brand builders in the US and EU, the smartest launch is not the biggest one.
 It is the clearest one.

 1. Start With a Specific Customer, Not a Trend